hgryoo/cubrid-manual/en/api/perl.rst

 CUBRID Perl driver is written based on CCI API so affected by CCI configurations such as **CCI_DEFAULT_AUTOCOMMIT**.

-..
-FIXME: To download Perl driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-perl-driver .
+To download Perl driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-perl-driver .

 .. note::